Ten-bell salute: Ten-bell salutes within WWF/WWE storylines

-While ten-bell salutes have typically been reserved for real-life deaths, it has been used in kayfabe at least thrice in WWE history (see worked shoot).
+While ten-bell salutes have typically been reserved for real-life deaths, it has been used in kayfabe on multiple occasions in WWE history (see worked shoot).
 The most recent instance was in June 2007 for Mr. McMahon (WWE chairman Vince McMahon's on-screen persona), as part of an angle in which he was inside a limousine that exploded, and was presumed dead.

 In 1988, Harley Race was "honored" with ten bells as part of a promo by Bobby "The Brain" Heenan, wherein Heenan accused Hulk Hogan of causing serious injuries to Race.
 This angle grew out of a match during which Race was legitimately injured during a match against Hogan, due to a mistimed move, and was forced to take a hiatus.

 On a Raw Is War broadcast shortly after the Royal Rumble in January 1998, Paul Bearer and Kane rang the bell ten times in ring to mock The Undertaker, with whom they were feuding at the time.
-Their actions grew from an incident at the Royal Rumble where, in the storyline, Kane and Bearer had locked The Undertaker in a casket and set it ablaze, presumably killing Undertaker.
-However, that failed when Undertaker returned and accepted Kane's challenge for a fight, setting the stage for WrestleMania XIV.
+Their actions grew from an incident at the Royal Rumble where, in the storyline, Kane and Bearer had locked The Undertaker in a casket and set it ablaze, presumably killing The Undertaker.
+However, that failed when The Undertaker returned and accepted Kane's challenge for a fight, setting the stage for WrestleMania XIV.

 In 1999, a ten-bell salute was given to Big Show's father, who was said to have died of cancer as part of a storyline.
 In reality, he had died of stomach cancer in 1992.

 In 2020, The Undertaker officially retired after 30 years of performing for the promotion.
 During his retirement ceremony at Survivor Series on November 22, the ten-bell salute was given for The Undertaker character.

-Impact Wrestling
+Total Nonstop Action Wrestling

-Arguably the best-known ten-bell salute in Total Nonstop Action Wrestling, now known as Impact Wrestling, is that given to Chris Candido at Hard Justice in May 2005.
+Arguably the best-known ten-bell salute in Total Nonstop Action Wrestling (TNA) is that given to Chris Candido at Hard Justice in May 2005.
 Candido had died of a blood clot due to complications of leg surgery two weeks earlier.

 There was also a ten-bell salute at a TNA event in Amsterdam, New York on May 20, 2011, in honor of "Macho Man" Randy Savage, who had died that morning.

+At Knockouts Knockdown in 2021, Lexie Fyfe began a 10-bell salute in honor of Daffney and led a "Thank You Daffney" chant.

+On January 13, 2023, Hard To Kill began with a ten-bell salute to former Impact commentator Don West.

+On August 27, 2023, Emergence opened with a ten-bell salute to commemorate Bray Wyatt and Terry Funk, both of whom had died earlier in the week.